 Participants will gain:

-• The opportunity to reflect on and develop practice and pedagogy in mathematics in KS1 in line with the expectations of National Curriculum 2014
+• The opportunity to reflect on and develop practice in mathematics in line with the expectations of EYFS 2014

-• Ideas for practical activities designed to bring maths learning alive in real life situations, with high-quality picture books as a starting point
+• Ideas for practical activities that bring maths learning alive in real life situations, with high-quality picture books as a starting point

 • An audit of indoor and outdoor provision to develop mathematical learning

 • A high quality text to use in the classroom